 Understanding Student Loan Limits

+There are two types of federal student loans: direct subsidized and unsubsidized loans.
 To curb excessive borrowing, The U.S. Department of Education has established ceilings on all Direct Subsidized Loans and Direct Unsubsidized Loans it gurarantees.
 Federal Stafford Loans are regulated according to two limit categories:

 - Annual Loan Limits.
 The maximum in terms of dollars a student may borrow for one academic year (9 months or 12).